rpav/c2ffi/README.md

 Now you have a working `c2ffi`.
 If not, see *Notes*.

 ### Notes
-* Building clang++ with `libc++`, `libc++abi`, etc likely requires you specify those here as well.
-If you didn't explicitly do this when you built clang, this should be unnecessary.
-If you did, you should know what this means.
-If you get linker errors, this is probably the cause.
+* Packaged clang binaries should now work.  **But**, because these appear to be build with *gcc*, it is not possible to build c2ffi clang!
+So use gcc in this case.

-* LLVM/Clang development libraries---specifically, all the C++
+* You need llvm/clang dev libraries.
+If you don't have `libclangAST.a`, you have to install any `-dev` type packages in your dist.
+Not all dists may package these.

-  `libclang*.a` libraries, not just `libclang.so`---are required.
+* If you build with clang and get link errors about ABI functions, you may need to link to `-lc++abi` or similar.

-  This means you have to install any `llvm-dev` type packages in your dist, and may mean you have to build LLVM/Clang yourself.
+* If you build with clang and get link errors about random LLVM and Clang functions, you need to build with gcc, because your clang was built with gcc.

 * Building on OSX may require specifying `LIBCLANG_CPPFLAGS=/usr/local/include` or wherever you installed LLVM.
-And you will have to build LLVM, because Apple's build does not seem to include the appropriate headers or libraries.
+And you will have to build LLVM, because Apple's build does not seem to include the appropriate headers or libraries.  *(Not verified recently.)*

 * If you're seeing compiler errors, you probably checked out the wrong branch.
 Verify your `clang -v` vs your `git branch`.